Kansas City Sunflower Fields & Farms in Bloom to Visit (Open Aug to Sept)

 39345 W 183rd St. Edgerton, KS 66021

-This farm features tons of u-pick berries, as well as sunflower patch.
-There’s tons of things to do, so stop by to explore!
+This farm features tons of U-pick berries, as well as a sunflower patch.
+There are tons of things to do, so stop by to explore!

 Atkins-Johnson Farm